distantmagic/resonance/docs/pages/index.md

                 </h2>
                 <div class="homepage__example__description">
                     <p>
                         You can keep the same approach to writing software no matter the size of your project.
                     </p>
                     <p>
-                        There are no growing central configuration files, services dependencies registries.
+                        There are no growing central configuration files or service dependencies registries.
 Every relation
-                        between code modules are local to those modules.
+                        between code modules is local to those modules.
                     </p>
                     <a
                         class="homepage__cta homepage__cta--example"